romualdr/xwamp/README.md

 # ![logo](./icon/icon_small.png) XWAMP

-Lightweight zero install WAMP built with Golang.
+> Zero install WAMP built with Golang.
+>
+The goal of XWAMP is to provide a simple executable to run web developments tools with one click.

 Heavily inspired by the now defunct ZWAMP.

 ![screenshot](./screenshot.png)